-From an economic perspective, midstream energy, real estate, and infrastructure all provided hedges to inflation as expected.
-From a profit and loss perspective, the total fund decreased by \$356 million in fair value mainly due to public market drawdowns.
+From an investment perspective, midstream energy and infrastructure provided hedges to inflation as expected with real estate decreasing markedly for the first time since the Global Financial Crisis (GFC).
+From a profit and loss perspective, the total fund increased by \$235 million in market value mainly due to a rebound in public equities.

 The strategic asset allocation that went into effect July 1, 2021 continues to diversify the portfolio over the long-term with all major asset class groupings now defined by 'beta group' for risk management purposes.
-Other changes included adding a new asset class called 'Multi Assets' and terminating the domestic small cap and emerging market equity mandates.
+High Yield and Midstream Energy were terminated by the end of the fiscal year.

-The System generated a net return of -7.4% and underperformed its policy benchmark by 0.80% in Fiscal Year 2022, as reported by its custodian Northern Trust using a time weighted rate of return based on fair value, this basis was used for all return data presented within this section.
-The System underperformed its assumed rate of return by 14.4%.
-Across longer investment horizons, the System has outperformed its assumed rate of return and policy benchmark.
+The System generated a net return of 9.54% and outperformed its policy benchmark by 0.80% in fiscal year 2023, as reported by its custodian Northern Trust.
+The System outperformed its assumed rate of return by 2.79% and, across longer investment horizons, also outperformed its assumed rate of return and policy benchmark.